Dhinesh-0309/project-aram/README.md

-# Flask Application with CI/CD and Terraform on AWS ECS 🚀
+DevOpsify: Full CI/CD Stack for Python Flask Microservice on Cloud 🚀

 This repository contains a Flask application deployed on AWS ECS (Elastic Container Service) using Fargate.
 The application is built with Docker and deployed using a CI/CD pipeline that leverages Jenkins (or GitHub Actions).
 This README provides steps to set up, deploy, and access the application.